 Dashcams have really evolved in recent years and for many, they are a useful accessory to fit in their car.
 Where initially they were a simple camera fitted in your windscreen to record as you drive, today a dashcam is a piece of technology that can monitor a car when it is parked, link directly to your smartphone (like a smart doorbell at home) and give you greater peace of mind.

 Keep reading to find out how dashcams work, why people get them, and things to consider if you’re thinking of fitting a dashcam in your Motability Scheme vehicle.

 A dashcam is a small device that looks a bit like a portable sat nav.
 A basic dashcam is a video camera with transferable or built-in storage media that constantly records footage of the road ahead while driving.

 How do they work?

 They are usually installed on your dashboard, windscreen or rear-view mirror and the camera’s lens will capture everything that it is pointed at through the windscreen.
 It’s useful to know that dashcams record on a loop, so that you don’t wind up with masses of footage.

 Fitting a dashcam to a Motability Scheme car?

-- The dashcam must be plug in type and not hard wired into the vehicle
+- The dashcam must be plug-in type and not hard-wired into the vehicle

 - Any associated costs must be covered by you (including the purchase of the dashcam and any fitting/removal costs)

-The Motability Scheme enables disabled people and their families to access a brand new car or scooter, by exchanging their mobility allowance to lease the vehicle of their choice.
+The Motability Scheme enables disabled people and their families to access a brand-new car, Wheelchair Accessible Vehicle (WAV), scooter or powered wheelchair, by exchanging their mobility allowance to lease the vehicle of their choice.
 Find out more: